 WordPress is the most popular way to build a website around the world.
 With the scope of customization, ease of use, and powerful features, it can take your site to a new level.
 It offers every possible functionality that is needed for a modern website.
 That includes the responsiveness of the website and the images as well.

 However, every now and then you may face some issues with image responsiveness on WordPress.
 But why does it happen?
-To understand, you need to know how WordPress responsive images really work behind the scene.
+To understand, you need to know how WordPress responsive images really work behind the scenes.

 This article will give you a detailed idea of image responsiveness, why it is important, and how image responsiveness works in WordPress.